-I am the biggest advocate for all day elopements.
+I am the biggest advocate for all day elopements!
 Your elopement day is a day that deserves to be captured from beginning to end!
-I am there to document the two of you on the best day of your life.
-It’s a day that you will celebrate forever and I want you to be able to look back and remember it like it was yesterday.
+It’s a day that you will celebrate for the rest of your lives and you should be able to look back on your day and remember it like it was yesterday.
 When you think about it it’s common and expected that anybody who has a traditional wedding will have their photographer there for 8-12 hours.
 Why should elopements be any different?!
 They shouldn’t!

 As far as choosing a time for your elopement it’s very wise to have your ceremony at sunset or sunrise–especially when eloping in a national park!
 Depending on the location and which national park you decide to elope in sunset can still be fairly busy so in that case sunrise is the best choice to have a more private and intimate ceremony!

 Being Prepared on Your Elopement Day

 You definitely want to be prepared for anything when you elope in a national park!
 If you are eloping towards the end of the year be sure to have a raincoat and jacket to stay warm.
 If you are going on a hiking elopement be sure to bring a change of clothes and then when you get to where you want to say your vows or start your adventure you can change into your elopement attire!
 If you are doing a lot of walking or hiking then definitely wear your hiking boots or comfortable shoes.
 For more tips for being prepared for hiking on your elopement day click here!

 I love to location scout and find new and cool places for my couples!
 Part what I do for my couples is location scouting and finding the perfect spot for the two of you!
 Some couples already know where they want to get married and others don’t.
 If you are eloping in a national park that you have been to before try choosing a location that you two love or even choosing a new spot that you can both explore for the first time together!
 You can also get inspiration and ideas for your day through Instagram or Pinterest.